 FAQs

-Who is the Feldenkrais Method® good for?
+Who is the Feldenkrais Method® for?

 Pretty much anyone who wants to improve something in their lives.
 The lessons help enhance physical and mental focus, coordination and flexibility.
 And since your mind and body are interconnected, the lessons also help ease stress or anxiety.